 It's also amazing to hear your own words alongside other queer people.
 Some of our experiences will be eerily similar, but many are as vastly different as we all are from each other.
 In sharing, we want to celebrate all of our queer coming-of-age journeys - our moments of joy, discovery, resilience, passion.
 We also revel in the 'boring' details: sometimes a rush of nostalgia feels the most potent when we're reminded of the banalities - what song we were listening to, what we ate for lunch, what the weather was like in the particular time or place of our formative years.

 Queer Diary is founded by Beth Watson.
-Each event raises funds for Beth's autobiographical show Hasbian (which is based on, you guessed it - a teenage diary), and for an LGBTQ+ run charity or organisation focussing on supporting youth, education and community.
+Each event raises funds for Beth's autobiographical show Hasbian (which is based on, you guessed it - a teenage diary), and for an LGBTQ+ community organisations focussing on supporting youth and education.

 Still got some questions?